 The FRAP method is based on the reduction of ferric ion (Fe3+) to ferrous ion (Fe2+).
 This method evaluates the reducing power of compounds (Dieng et al., 2017).

-In practice, the reducing power of extracts from onion (yellow and purple) and garlic waste samples was determined using the method described by Ferreira et al. (2007).
+In practice, the reducing power of extracts from onion (yellow and purple) and garlic waste samples was determined using the method described by Ferreira et al. (2007; Kiran et al., 2019).
 To a test containing 0.1 mL of prepared sample extract, two (2) mL of phosphate buffer (0.2M, pH 6.6) were added, followed by two (2) mL of 1% (m/v) potassium hexacyanoferrate [K3Fe (CN)6].
 The mixture was incubated at 50°C in a water bath for 20 minutes, then cooled.
 Two (2) mL of 10% (m/v) trichloroacetic acid (TCA) was then added and the mixture was centrifuged at 3000 rpm for ten (10) minutes using a centrifuge (SIGMA 3-16KL, Germany).
 Finally, two (2) mL of the supernatant were mixed with two (2) mL of distilled water and 0.4 mL of ferric chloride [FeCl3] (1 g/L).
 The mixture was placed in the dark for 30 min.
 The absorbance was measured at 700 nm against the blank, for which the extract was replaced by distilled water.
 Finally, a range of Trolox concentrations from 0 to 100 µg/mL was used for the calibration curve.
 The results were expressed in mg Trolox/g.

 2.2.4.7 Evaluation of antioxidant activity by DPPH (1,1-diphenyl-2-picrylhydrazyl) radical scavenging

-Antioxidant assay was carried out using the 2,2-diphenyl-1-pycrilhydrazyl (DPPH) spectrophotometric method outlined by Choi et al. (2002).
+Antioxidant assay was carried out using the 2,2-diphenyl-1-pycrilhydrazyl (DPPH) spectrophotometric method outlined by Choi et al. (2002) and Kiran et al., (2019).
 At different concentrations (0 to 0.5 mg/mL) of extracts (aqueous or hydro-ethanolic) of onion (yellow and purple) and garlic waste, two (2) mL were added to one (1) mL of an ethanolic solution of DPPH (3 mM).
 The mixture was shaken vigorously and left to stand for 30 minutes in the dark.
 The reduction of DPPH was determined by measuring the absorbance at 517 nm.
 A control was performed by also measuring the absorbance of the DPPH solution (3 mM).
 The antioxidant activity of each sample extract, as indicated by the decolorization of the DPPH solution, was calculated as a percentage of reduction using the following equation:

 Where: